 Today at TechCrunch Disrupt, Russ Heddleston talked about navigating the waters of early-stage funding.
 He spoke alongside Charles Hudson of Precursor Ventures and Annie Kadavy of Redpoint Ventures.

 Many things go into a successful seed or even pre-seed round.
 And when you send your deck to a VC, you only have 3 minutes and 44 seconds to sell them on the idea of your business.
 We’ve talked to thousands of founders and analyzed hundreds of pitch decks from founders who opted into our research.
 Here are some some key things we’ve identified that can increase founders’ chances of success.

 Optimizing your pitch deck

-When we analyzed pitch decks that received funding and compared them to those that were unable to successfully raise, we found that there really is more to a successful pitch deck than just a good product.
+We’ve found that there really is more to a successful pitch deck than just a good product.
 In fact, leading with your product can actually hurt your chances of getting funded.

-When you send your pitch deck makes a difference
+When you send your pitch deck matters

 Oversubscribed rounds are forcing VCs to be more aggressive

 As Russ mentioned on stage at TechCrunch Disrupt, we’ve even uncovered data that tells us that VCs may have to alter their behavior when rounds are oversubscribed.
 In fact, the more oversubscribed a round is, the more founders choose their VCs based on some specific criteria.